thomascoppein/dynamic-cursor/README.md

-# dynamic-cursor
+# Custom Cursor

-Repository for Dynamic Cursor package
+NPM package for a custom cursor